-A Burrito is one of the best portable Mexican meals you can have when you’re on the go.
-Typical burritos consist of a flour tortilla roll filled with savory ingredients.
-The tortilla is sometimes lightly grilled, or heated to make it more soft and pliable, and allow it to adhere to itself when wrapped.
-Although traditional Burritos are filled with beef, you can customize them any way you want and fill it with your favorites so that everyone can get a chance to enjoy this delicious meal!
+A burrito is one of the most recommended Mexican meals when you feel like eating something “on the go”.
+The typical burrito consists of a wholemeal tortilla roll and a variety of salty ingredients.
+The tortilla is sometimes lightly grilled, or heated to make it softer and more flexible, allowing it to stick to itself when wrapped.
+Although the traditional burritos are filled with beef, you can adjust them however you want and fill them according to your personal taste, so that everyone can enjoy the indulgent burrito meal.

-In almost every street corner in Mexico, you’ll be sure to find someone selling Elote.
-This delectable street food is the Mexican name for corn on the cob.
-The snack is prepared by primarily boiling some sweet corn and then serving it on a stick to be eaten like a popsicle.
-If you prefer to eat it less messily, you can also have it in cups with the kernels having been cut off the cob.
-Top it all off with generous amounts of seasonings like salt, chilli powder, lime, butter, cheese, mayonnaise and sour cream and then you’re good to go and enjoy your delicious Elote.
+On almost every corner of the streets of Mexico, you can find someone selling traditional elotes.
+This delightful street food is the Mexican name for corn on the cob.
+The snack is mainly prepared by boiling some sweet corn and then serving it on a stick.
+Just like a popsicle!
+If you prefer to eat it less messy, you can also have it in cups with the kernels cut from the cob.
+And in addition, you can add generous amounts of spices such as salt, chili powder, lime, butter, cheese, mayonnaise, and sour cream.

-We’re sure you’ve heard of Guacamole, it is undoubtedly one of Mexico’s most popular dishes!
-But did you know that this traditional sauce dates back to the time of the Aztecs?
-This treat is typically made from mashed-up avocados and mixed with onions, tomatoes, lemon juice and chilli peppers.
-Sometimes a clove or two of garlic is added to give that extra zing.
-Guacamole is often eaten with tortilla chips as a dip or sometimes used as a side dish for meals.
+We all know about guacamole.
+This is without a doubt one of the most popular foods in Mexico!
+This treat is usually made from mashed avocado and mixed with onions, tomatoes, lemon juice, and chili peppers.
+Sometimes several cloves of garlic are added to strengthen flavors.
+Guacamole is often eaten with tortilla chips as a dip or sometimes used as a side to meals.

-Another dish that dates back to the ancient Mayan times are the ever famous Enchiladas.
-These were the days when people in the Valley of Mexico would eat corn tortillas wrapped around small fish.
-Now in our times, both corn and flour tortillas are used and are filled with meat, cheese, seafood, beans, vegetables or even all of the above.
-These delicious stuffed tortillas are then covered in an aromatic and savory chilli sauce making it one of the best traditional Mexican breakfast dishes to exist!
+Another dish that still belongs to the ancient Mayan period is the famous enchilada.
+Those were the days when people in the Valley of Mexico ate corn tortillas wrapping small fish.
+Nowadays, these corn and flour tortillas are used and filled with meat, cheese, seafood, beans, vegetables, or even everything altogether!
+The stuffed tortillas are covered in an aromatic and salty chili sauce making it one of the best traditional breakfast dishes out there.

-The Aztec, Mayan and Inca tribes were the first people to create Tamales, they made it for their battlemen who needed nourishing food on-the-go to take into battle.
-Tamales is a local Mexican delicacy made of pockets of corn dough that are stuffed with either a sweet or savoury filling and then wrapped in fragrant banana leaves or corn husks.
-These wraps are then cooked by being steamed.
-Tamales fillings can be mostly anything you wish!
-Sometimes they vary from meats and cheeses to fruits, vegetables, chillies and even mole.
+The Aztec, Mayan, and Inca tribes were the first people to create tamales.
+This dish was created from the need to prepare for the warriors who went on battle campaigns and needed nutritious food.
+Tamales are a local Mexican delicacy made from pockets of corn dough filled with a sweet or savory filling and then wrapped in fragrant banana leaves or corn husks.
+These wraps are then cooked by steaming.
+The tamales are filled with whatever you want!
+Sometimes they range from meats and cheeses to fruits, vegetables, or chili.